gtiosclub/bootcamp-module-6/README.md

 ## Getting Started

-- Fork then clone the repo on to your local device
+Clone this repo to your local device.

-    - Cloning can be done via Xcode or the command line
+Refer to the [Assignments](https://gt-ios-club.notion.site/Assignments-1b6cb97d5c7b467d9bc176de64578453?pvs=4) notion page on how to do so.

 - Build the project via Xcode (`Cmd+b`) to make sure everything is loaded properly.
 - There should be no errors and you should be able to see the previews on each screen.
     - If for some reason you can't get previews working, run the app in the